So, I’m the crazy one to record episode 13 – state of the podcast.

 Also, I’ll need to start focusing on keywords in the site to allow more additional traffic.
 This will get the site and the podcast out to others through organic search and allow new people to come along for the ride hopefully.
 This all really boils down to marketing.
 I’m not a marketer by trade, but it’s something I now need to leverage in order to bring up the stats and get additional traffic to the site and listeners to the podcast.

 Marketing will likely involve using pay per clicks and advertising out on the web.
 This will be paying for clicks on a small scale as I’m still in a budget.
 Finally, I’ll be looking to expand the email list I currently have in place.
 There’s not a lot of people on the current list.
 But, a marketing initiative can help to build it and get things moving overall.
 The stats are as they are, so let’s see what we can do.
 It’s a slow process.

 What’s the cost?

 I had a budget in mind when I started this podcast.
-I wanted to stay within $500 to buy the needed gear, software, and services.
+Target was to stay within $500 to buy the needed gear, software, and services.
 I stayed within this budget for initial startup costs.
-I then pay about $50/month for all the web services I use.
+It costs $50/month for all the web services I use.
 I leverage buzzprout.com for the audio hosting; Siteground.com for the webhosting; Zencatr.com for the recording; Mailchimp for emails list; and some ancillary services (like Fiverr) for other tasks.
 No advertising or pay per clicks are factored in the cost.

 The Cheesecake, the FitBit, and the Podcast